 Still, it's not always as idyllic as it sounds.
 Passengers looking to read quietly on a Central Park balcony during a sunny sea day may find their senses assaulted from above by the pool band's reggae stylings, transforming his or her mood from irie to irate.

-Fans of Tinker Bell, the Seven Dwarfs or Jiminy Cricket might call Disney Dream and Fantasy's notorious cabin 5188 "cute."
+Fans of Tinker Bell, the Seven Dwarfs or Jiminy Cricket might call Disney Dream's and Disney Fantasy's oddball cabin 5188 "cute."
 They might even say "aww" the first time they set toe on it.
-That's because it's one of the smallest private verandahs we've seen at sea (32 square feet, says Disney), so diminutive that only a short bench can occupy the al fresco space (rather than the traditional setup of two chairs and a table).
-While the size of the balcony may disappoint those looking to do more than lean over the railing or chat (standing up) with a tiny advice-dispensing cricket, the views of the ships' trailing wake will have you muttering hakuna matata.
+That's because it's one of the smallest private verandas we've seen at sea, so diminutive that only a short bench can occupy the alfresco space (rather than the traditional setup of two chairs and a table).
+While the size of the balcony may disappoint those looking to do more than lean over the railing or chat (standing up) with a tiny advice-dispensing cricket, the superlative views of the ships' trailing wake will have you muttering hakuna matata.

-Europe-based Costa Cruises is a trendsetter in the "spa" accommodation movement -- clustering specially designed cabins around the wellness complex.
-(Carnival, Celebrity and HAL now all offer such cabins.)
-Besides the design distinctions (read "Oriental" artwork, linens, etc.), passengers in Samsara cabins have private access to self-treatment rooms and an exclusive restaurant, and cabins come equipped with robes, spa toiletries ... and, if you're in a wake-facing Samsara Suite, this solarium-style "balcony."
+Europe-based Costa Cruises has been a trendsetter in the "spa" accommodation movement, clustering specially designed cabins around the wellness complex.
+(Many lines -- like Carnival, Celebrity and HAL -- now offer such spa cabins.)
+Besides the design distinctions (read Asian-inspired artwork, linens, etc.), passengers in Samsara cabins are set within a special area of the ship with unlimited access to the spa's facilities, while cabins come equipped with robes, spa toiletries ... and, if you're in a forward-facing Samsara Suite, this solarium-style "balcony."
 Claustrophobic rather than calming?
 Stifling rather than salubrious?
 Some might say that.
-We won't argue, except to add that the sloped wall of windows (left) can be opened to let in sea breezes.
+We won't argue, except to add that the sloped wall of windows provides a beautiful sight.

-The Oasis-class AquaTheater Suites feature almost as much outdoor space as indoor, and the 600- to 800-square foot wraparound balconies overlook the ships' amphitheater, a hydraulics-laden, kidney-shaped pool with 2,000 water nozzles and detachable rope ladders.
-From the balcony, you have front row seats to watch Schwarzenegger types bending each other into pretzels, gymnasts flipping around on trampolines, and high divers floating and twisting down from great heights.
-That view comes with a hefty price though -- as in it starts at $700 per person, per day.
+The Oasis-class AquaTheater Suites feature almost as much outdoor space as indoor, and the 600- to 800-square foot wraparound balconies overlook the ships' AquaTheater, a hydraulics-laden, kidney-shaped pool with 2,000 water nozzles and detachable rope ladders.
+From the balcony, you have front row seats to watch Schwarzenegger types bending each other into pretzels, gymnasts flipping around on trampolines and high divers floating and twisting down from great heights.